 Obsessive-Compulsive Disorder (OCD)

-Obsessive-compulsive disorder (OCD) in adults occurs as recurring unwanted thoughts
+Obsessive-compulsive disorder (OCD) in adults occurs as recurring unwanted thoughts, known as obsessions, leading to repetitive behaviours or compulsions.

 What is obsessive-compulsive disorder (OCD)